synergy-design-system/synergy-design-system/packages/angular/README.md

 ### 2. Add the desired theme to your application

-The components will not be display correctly without the needed theme.
+The components will not display correctly without the needed theme.
 Include either light or dark theme in your application, for example in a newly installed Angular application, add the following to `angular.json`:

 ```json
 {